srinathgs/wurflgo/README.md

 `./parser -groups product_info,xhtml_ui -input <path to input directory>/wurfl.xml -output <output directory>/wurfl.go`

 You can specify all the groups you need separated by commas to the groups flag(Check `wurfl.xml` for the available groups).
-No need of spaces in between thm.
+No need of spaces in between them.

 Then you are set to match the devices.